Is wine a fruit serving?

 For people in good health, regular and moderate wine drinking is usually fine and in fact it may offer some health benefits.
 But potential health benefits should not necessarily be a reason to start drinking if you don't already.
 Studies show that occasional or binge drinkers have a higher mortality rates than those who drink moderately on a regular basis.
 There are also some people who would do best to stay away from wine altogether.
 Those who suffer from alcoholism, liver disease, pancreatitis, uncontrolled hypertension, depression, or heart disease may worsen their conditions by drinking alcohol.

 The somber news for the cabernet-lovers is that while wine can be good for you if you are already healthy and drink moderately and regularly, the best way to fulfill your five-a-day fruit requirement is still the good old-fashioned way of, well, eating fruit.

 If you'd like more nutrition advice on how to tailor your diet, you can make an appointment with a nutritionist.
-Columbia students can meet with a nutritionist at Medical Services (Morningside campus) or the Student Health Service (CUMC campus) for a consultation.
-Also, you may want to check out the Get Balanced!
-Guide to Healthier Eating which provides more information regarding food choices available to members of the Columbia Unviersity community.
+Columbia students can meet with a registered dietitian at Medical Services (Morningside campus) or the Student Health Service (CUMC campus) for a consultation.
+Also, you may want to check out the get balanced!
+Guide for Healthier Eating which provides more information regarding food choices available to members of the Columbia Unviersity community.